The Raft of the Medusa: Exhibition and reception

 The Raft of the Medusa was championed by the curator of the Louvre, comte de Forbin who purchased it for the museum from Géricault's heirs after his death in 1824.
 The painting now dominates its gallery there.
 The display caption tells us that "the only hero in this poignant story is humanity".

 At some time between 1826 and 1830 American artist George Cooke (1793–1849) made a copy of the painting in a smaller size, (130.5 x 196.2 cm), which was shown in Boston, Philadelphia, New York and Washington, D.C. to crowds who knew about the controversy surrounding the shipwreck.
 Reviews favoured the painting, which also stimulated plays, poems, performances and a children's book.
 It was bought by a former admiral, Uriah Phillips, who left it in 1862 to the New York Historical Society, where it was miscatalogued as by Gilbert Stuart and remained inaccessible until the mistake was uncovered in 2006, after an enquiry by Nina Athanassoglou-Kallmyer, a professor of art history at the University of Delaware.
 The university's conservation department undertook restoration of the work.

-Because of deterioration in the condition of Géricault's original, the Louvre in 1859–60 commissioned two French artists, Pierre-Désiré Guillemet and Étienne-Antoine-Eugène Ronjat, to make a full size copy of the original for loan exhibitions.
+Because of deterioration in the condition of Géricault's original, the Louvre in 1859–60 commissioned two French artists, Pierre-Désiré Guillemet and Étienne-Antoine-Eugène Ronjat, to make a full-size copy of the original for loan exhibitions.

 In the autumn of 1939, the Medusa was packed for removal from the Louvre in anticipation of the outbreak of war.
-A scenery truck from the Comédie-Française transported the painting to Versailles in the night of 3 September.
+A scenery truck from the Comédie-Française transported the painting to Versailles on the night of 3 September.
 Some time later, the Medusa was moved to the Château de Chambord where it remained until after the end of the Second World War.